Our Swiss Representative Services

 We provide you with the wording that you have to include in your privacy policy on your website or in other documents (e.g. those required in clinical trials) with respect to the appointment of EDPO Switzerland as your Swiss Representative, including EDPO Switzerland’s contact details and logo.

-We answer your questions and keep you informed about data protection matters that can impact your non-Swiss business.
-Our team covers all aspects of the FADP (legal, IT, security, risk management, governance, etc.) and our experts are at your disposal to assist you even beyond local office hours and taking into account your international time zone.
+We answer all your questions about our services and keep you updated with a weekly newsletter.
+Our experts are at your disposal to assist you beyond local office hours, accommodating your international time zone.

 We provide you with a free English translation of all requests from data subjects and from the Swiss data protection authority (FDPIC) as well as a free English-to-original language reply.